-Do not listen to anyone that tells you drawing can not be learned.
-Drawing is a skill that can be learned just like riding a bike, driving a car, reading, writing, playing guitar, singing or playing a sport.
-Learning the skills of drawing is simply learning from other artists and spending the required amount of time practicing the skills learned.
-In this post you will discover that learning to draw is easier than you thought.
+Do not listen to anyone that tells you drawing cannot be learned.
+Drawing is a skill that can be learned like riding a bike, driving a car, reading, writing, playing guitar, singing, or playing a sport.
+Learning drawing skills is simply learning from other artists and spending the required time practicing the skills learned.
+In this post, you will discover that learning to draw is easier than you thought.

 Learning to Draw

 For today’s drawing lesson, I would like to talk about an important skill you will want to enhance.
 It is about observing what you see.
 You do not need a lot of drawing supplies for this lesson.
 All you will need is a sketchbook and a pencil.
 Maybe a cup of coffee or tea would be good.
 I will be asking you to do a lot of observing today.